jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 </details>
 <br />

-## Google Cloud Private Service Connect Endpoint
+## Google Private Service Connect Endpoint

 ### Introduction
-The configuration of the Google Cloud Private Service Connect Endpoint relies solely on the corresponding Google API of the globalForwardingRules.
+The configuration of the Google Private Service Connect Endpoint relies solely on the corresponding Google API of the globalForwardingRules.
 The Google API provides detailed information regarding the configuration of the instance, including its IPAddress, serviceDirectoryRegistrations, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.